hjvm2718/ib-ruby/README.md

 # ib-ruby

+Note for this fork: This is my modest attempt at making this work within a Rails 5 context.
+Use at your own risk.
+And, if in doubt, use the original version.

+In Rails 5 there are some issues with activemodel serializers being moved to a seperate gem.
+Therefore, what works for me is to add:

+gem 'activemodel-serializers-xml'
+gem 'active_model_serializers'

+Sic(!).
+One version with hyphen and the other one with underscore.

+Afterwards, in your Gemfile, you may include the ib-ruby in the following way:

+gem 'ib-ruby', github: 'hjvm2718/ib-ruby'

 Ruby Implementation of the Interactive Brokers Trader Workstation (TWS) API v.965-967.
 ## Gateway-Branch, Environment: Ruby 2.2, ActiveModel,  Rspec3/Guard-Testsuite